 We founded Sourcegraph to change the developer experience of building software, which has been poor, duplicative, manual, and single-player.
 As developers ourselves, we saw that the complexity and scale of code bases far exceeded the limits of developer tooling and collaboration.
 Working inside large tech companies and financial institutions, we needed better tools to edit, search, and review code in order to build higher-quality products more quickly.
 We were surprised that we couldn’t find a single product that understood how code works and how it all fits together.

-Our new funding will help us continue executing on our company roadmap, what we call our Master Plan.
+Our new funding will help us continue executing on our company roadmap, what we call our Sourcegraph master plan.
 Our goals are clear: